 Toilet Paper is a hot topic when it comes to the volume of waste created in the bathroom.
 According to some studies, the average Canadian uses 57 sheets of toilet paper per day.
 437 gallons of water are used to make TP and about 253,000 tons of bleach, not to mention the 27,000 trees that are flushed down the toilet every day.

 If you read this blog often, you know I am all about making small changes to daily routines that can reduce waste and help protect the planet.
-If you've already ditched your plastic shampoo bottles for bars, replaced your plastic water with a reusable one then it might be time to rethink your paper products and it starts with eco friendly toilet paper.
+If you've already ditched your plastic shampoo bottles for bars, and replaced your plastic water with a reusable one then it might be time to rethink your paper products and it starts with eco friendly toilet paper.

 My top picks for sustainable toilet paper!